-What we aim to do: our objectives and activities
+What we aim to do: Our objectives and activities

-- 9. The Charity's purpose is to apply income for any charitable purpose relating to NHS wholly or mainly for the services provided by Yorkshire Ambulance Service NHS Trust. - 10.
-By raising new money and careful management of our existing funds, YAS Charity is able to make grants to extend and support the provision of urgent and emergency care throughout the region. - 11.
+- The Charity's purpose is to apply income for any charitable purpose relating to the NHS wholly or mainly for the services provided by Yorkshire Ambulance Service NHS Trust. - 10.
+By raising new money and careful management of our existing funds, YAS Charity is able to make grants to extend and support the provision of emergency care throughout the region. - 11.
 Grants are made in accordance with charity law, our constitution and the wishes and directions of donors.
 In making grants, we endeavor to reflect the wishes of patients and staff by directing funds towards areas where they will provide the most benefit.
-Our future plans are to continue to raise our level of fundraising and use of funds which will help us work with our Yorkshire Ambulance to enhance the care provided throughout our community.
+Our future plans are to continue to raise our level of fundraising and use of funds which will help us work with YAS to enhance the care provided throughout our community. - 12.
+In 2017/18 the charity restated its mission to provide more focus and provide clarity of purpose.
+The new mission is: - Saving more lives across Yorkshire and The Humber, by enabling EVERYONE to respond to a medical emergency in the appropriate way and by supporting those who deal with such emergencies.